lidofinance/docs/docs/contracts/lido.md

 ### submit()

-Sends funds to the pool with the optional `_referral` parameter and mints `StETH` tokens to the `msg.sender` address
+Sends funds to the pool with the optional `_referral` parameter and mints `StETH` tokens to the `msg.sender` address.

+See https://lido.fi/referral for referral program details.

 ```sol
 function submit(address _referral) payable returns (uint256)